theTish/Kia-iOS-Shortcuts/README.md

 ## Installation

-There are placeholders within `# Initialize Vehicle Manager` that you will need to replace.
+You will need to add Environment Variables for the items below in order for the `# Initialize Vehicle Manager` to work.
 These include your Kia account:

 - **Username**
 - **Password**
 - **PIN**

+Additionally, there is a placeholder for a Secret Key for extra security.
+You will need to define a secret key both in the code and wherever you host it.

 The API requires your **region**.
 By default, it is set to the USA.
 If you are outside the US, update it using the following region codes: